Summer 3 + 3 Scholarship Eligibility Rules and Regulations

 - Students must register for at least one summer course, worth three (3) or more credit hours, in order for the scholarship to apply toward the second course registration.

 - Only tuition is covered by the scholarship.
-Student fees (e.g., program service fees, course fees, online fees, etc.) are not covered by the scholarship.
+Student fees (e.g., university service fees, course fees, online fees, etc.) are not covered by the scholarship.

-- The second course must be valued at 1, 2, or 3 credit hours.
+- The second course must be valued at 3 credit hours.